victorlocomotiv/funnul/README.md

 ## Implementation Details

 The API and configuration app are written in Flask.
 The service tier *may* use etcd and confd to manage nginx.
-Chef deploy scripts will be included.
+Deploy scripts will be included.